 The impact of a BrainChild program often shows in physical improvements first.

-B arrived at BrainChild a promising rugby player with a limiting running style, but the main concern was with his worrying academic progress.
+B arrived at BrainChild, age 15, a promising rugby player with a limiting running style, but the main concern was with his worrying academic progress.

 An early email from his mum included this picture.